Blog

 GPU Form factor

-GPU cards come in many varied sizes and shapes.
-Most of them require a PCIe 16x connector and are at least 2 PCIe slots wide.
+Most GPUs require a PCIe 16x connector and are at least 2 PCIe slots wide.
 Skydel does not require the full PCIe 16x bandwidth; we recommend having a PCIe 8x connection.

 Multi-GPU